 Translated from: Bundesministerium für Bildung und Forschung, Germany.

-Sustainable development is hardly conceivable without a consistent circular economy.
+Sustainable development is hardly conceivable without a consistent circular economy and the simultaneous reduction of over-consumption.
 But turning away from a predominantly linear economy requires many political, economic and social decisions.

 © Ljupco Smokovski | Shutterstock, Inc. [US] 2018